Congruence Subgroups of the Virtual Braid Group: Introduction

 In this paper we address several structural questions related to congruence subgroups of virtual braid groups.
 We collect them here to highlight differences with the classical case and emphasize which questions remain open.

 We note that all results are phrased in terms of the virtual braid group, but can be reformulated for the welded braid group.
 This is elaborated in Remark \ref{weld}.

 \textbf{Acknowledgments.} This project is part of an undergraduate research experience for the second author lead by the third author.
 This project was partially funded by the AMS-Simons travel grant and the National Science Foundation Grant No. DMS-2532699 funding the third author.
+We would like to thank our anonymous referee for helpful comments and answers to several of our posed questions.